-Even though surrogates are already mothers raising their own children, it still helps a great deal for these incredible women to be reminded about achieving heart healthy goals through diet and exercise while pregnant.
+Even though surrogates are already mothers raising their own children, it still helps a great deal for these incredible women to be reminded about achieving heart-healthy pregnancy goals through diet, exercise, regular prenatal care, and getting enough sleep.

 Dr. Suzanne Steinbaum is a regarded physician, author of Dr. Suzanne Steinbaum’s Heart Book: Every Woman’s Guide to a Heart-Healthy Life, and spokesperson for Go Red For Women.
 Her sage advice for those who are pregnant is to return back to basics.